Date(s) - 06/03/2023

 Pupils with well-developed metacognitive and self-regulation skills achieve better than those without them.
-Join us to find out why metacognition matters.
+Join me to find out why metacognition matters.

 Metacognition is often referred to as ‘thinking about thinking’, but it is actually more profound.
 It’s the act of applying that “inner voice” to regulate and manage future behaviour so that you can achieve whatever goals that are relevant to the current target of your focus.